Implementing the Settings UI

 Add an Option to Lock Product Codes

-Start by adding a user control element to your WinUI project, which you can call, for example, SettingsUI.cs.
-Add a group box and a check box (named cb_LockPrdCodes) to the control, which should look as shown below:
+Start by adding a user control element to your WinUI project, for example SettingsUI.cs.
+Add a group box and a check box named cb_LockPrdCodes to the control:

 The Settings Bundle

 Each plug-in uses a settings bundle to store and retrieve settings.
-The mechanism for doing that is provided in a separate class called UserSettings, which we will implement later (Loading and Saving the Settings).
-For now, we create an object based on the UserSettings class:
+A separate class called UserSettings handles this mechanism (see Loading and Saving the Settings).
+Create an object based on the UserSettings class:

 private UserSettings _userSettings;

-So that we can obtain the correct user settings for this settings page from the Filter Framework, we need to tell the framework which settings we need.
-We can do this by implementing IFileTypeSettingsAware:
+To obtain the correct user settings for this settings page from the Filter Framework, implement IFileTypeSettingsAware:

 public partial class SettingsUI : UserControl, IFileTypeSettingsAware<UserSettings>